 What types of testing tools will I learn during the CF109 course?

-Defect Tracking tools, Test Management Utilities, Test Automation tools for Functional and Regression testing, Test Automation tools for Performance and Load testing.
+Defect Tracking tools, Test Management Utilities, Test Automation tools for Functional and Regression testing, and Test Automation tools for Performance and Load testing.

 What’s the benefit of taking an online course?

 - Time flexibility: with the online course it is much easier for people to work full time and go to school.
 An online class allows you to tailor your learning schedule to your needs (you can work the class around your schedule, instead of having to work your schedule around the class).
 It’s also helpful for parents, especially those with small children.
 The course can start at any time and take as long as you need.
 Learn entirely at your own pace – no pressure or deadlines.

 - Geographic flexibility: you don’t need to be in a particular location to take a class.
 No need to leave your home – at all.
 No traveling costs.
 If you live in a remote area, or simply don’t live near our school, this is a great opportunity.

 - Price: an online course is significantly cheaper, due to the absence of typical expenses associated with the in-class course (rent, utilities, instructor’s salary, etc.)

 How long does it take to complete the CF109 online course?

 On average, it takes 4 – 7 months for a student to complete the course.
 However, the pace you are willing to proceed with is completely up to you.
 We recommend 1 lesson per week, which results in 32 weeks.
 Your enrolment in the online qa course is valid for one year from the date of payment.
 However, if you need more time, inform the school and he will extend your access as needed.